Bill Haslam: Post-governorship

-In June 2022 Bill Haslam become the new owner of the NHL's Nashville Predators "through a multi-phased acquisition transaction.
-Haslam, whose brother, Jimmy, co-owns the NFL's Cleveland Browns with his wife, Dee, has reached an agreement with the franchise's present ownership group, which is chaired by Herbert Fritch and includes at least 17 others.
+In June 2022, Bill Haslam agreed to become the new owner of the NHL's Nashville Predators "through a multi-phased acquisition transaction".
+Haslam, whose brother, Jimmy, co-owns the NFL's Cleveland Browns with his wife, Dee, reached an agreement with the franchise's present ownership group, which is chaired by Herbert Fritch and includes at least 17 others.
+He became the majority owner of the Predators on July 1, 2025.

+In May 2023, U.S. Senator and 2024 presidential candidate Tim Scott appointed Haslam as national co-chair of his 2024 campaign.

 Personal life

 Haslam met his wife, Crissy Garrett, at Emory University and they have been married since 1981; with one son and two daughters and eight grandchildren.
 Haslam is a Presbyterian, and is a longtime member of Cedar Springs Presbyterian Church, an Evangelical Presbyterian Church congregation in Knoxville.
 He attends Christ Presbyterian Church when in Nashville.
 Haslam has been a member of the Young Life Board of Trustees since 2011.